All

 Periapical Abscess: Causes, Symptoms, and Treatment

-A periapical abscess is a painful pocket of pus at the tip of a non-vital tooth root.
-Here's what to look for and how it's treated.
-Reviewed by Dr Cristian Dunker.
+A periapical abscess is a pus collection at the tip of a tooth root, usually from a deeply decayed or dead tooth.
+Here's how it's recognised and treated.

 Dental Abscess and Cellulitis: When a Tooth Infection Spreads

-A dental abscess can spread into the face or neck and become serious.
-Here are the warning signs and how it's treated.
-Reviewed by Dr Cristian Dunker.
+A dental abscess can spread into the face and neck as cellulitis.
+Here's how to recognise the warning signs and when it becomes an emergency.

 Irreversible Pulpitis